 or use any ranking-related information from any psychology resident applicant.

-The Adult Track will offer appointments between 1 and 5 PM.
+The Adult Track will offer appointments the afternoon of Open House.
 To make an appointment to meet with Adult Track Faculty the afternoon of the Open House please contact the Training Director and Adult Track Coordinator Jessica Cronce, Ph.D. at email@example.com AFTER December 15th but no later than December 22nd.